← All Rankings | #19 Overall | Last reviewed 2026-03-10

 Our Verdict

-An interesting newcomer with a knowledge-graph approach, but limited by Apple-only support and early-stage features.
+An interesting newcomer with a knowledge-graph approach, but limited by the lack of a native desktop app and early-stage features.

 TwinMind takes an unconventional approach to meeting intelligence by framing itself as a “second brain” for your conversations.
 Rather than simply recording and summarizing meetings, TwinMind builds a knowledge graph from your conversations, connecting topics, people, decisions, and ideas across multiple interactions.
 The vision is compelling: over time, TwinMind learns the context of your professional life and can surface relevant connections that you might not remember.

-The app works on Mac and iOS, capturing audio at the system level without a bot, an approach it shares with Hedy and Granola.
+The app works on iOS and Android, with a Chrome extension for desktop meetings, capturing audio without a bot.
 The on-device processing option means audio can be handled locally, though some AI features require cloud connectivity.
 The knowledge graph feature distinguishes TwinMind from most competitors.
 Rather than treating each meeting as an isolated event, TwinMind maps relationships between concepts, creating a growing web of connected intelligence.

 TwinMind is still a young product, and this shows in both positive and negative ways.
 The knowledge graph concept is genuinely innovative and hints at the future of meeting intelligence.
-But the execution is still maturing: the transcription quality is not yet on par with leaders, the interface can feel complex, and the limited platform support (Apple only) restricts its addressable audience.
+But the execution is still maturing: the transcription quality is not yet on par with leaders, the interface can feel complex, and the platform support, while broader than it once was, still lacks a native desktop app.
 For early adopters who are excited by the vision, TwinMind is worth watching.
 For users who need a reliable, polished meeting assistant today, the product is not quite there yet.

 Key Features

 TwinMind’s knowledge graph automatically maps relationships between topics, people, and decisions across your meetings.
 The system builds a growing network of connected intelligence over time.
 On-device audio capture works without a meeting bot.
 The AI can answer questions about your meeting history using the knowledge graph context.
 Meeting summaries include connected references to related past conversations.
-The Mac and iOS apps share data through Apple’s ecosystem.
+The iOS and Android apps, along with the Chrome extension, keep your meeting data accessible across devices.
 The interface visualizes knowledge connections to help you see patterns across meetings.

 Pricing